 The first issue is price.
-The very cheapest tablets should be considered toys: while at the time of writing Amazon’s Fire HD 8 is just £70, we wouldn’t want to use it for anything serious for any period of time.
-The sweet spot for tablets is £200 to £400, which is where you’ll find the entry-level iPad, Microsoft’s Surface Go 3 and Samsung’s Galaxy Tab A8.
-Decent laptops can be found for well under £500, rising to £1000 or more for larger, more powerful models; Chromebooks can be as cheap as £120 for very basic types, with more capable machines coming in around £250.
+The very cheapest tablets should be considered toys: while at the time of writing Amazon’s Fire HD 8 is just $85/£70, we wouldn’t want to use it for anything serious for any period of time.
+The sweet spot for tablets is $250/£200 to $499/£400, which is where you’ll find the entry-level iPad, Microsoft’s Surface Go 3 and the OnePlus Pad.
+Decent laptops can be found for well under $500/£500, rising to £1000/$1000 or more for larger, more powerful models; Chromebooks can be as cheap as $150/£120 for very basic types, with more capable machines coming in around $300/£250.

 The biggest benefit of a tablet is portability.
-Tablets are usually lighter than laptops and are generally smaller too, and that means they’re as happy in a cramped train carriage as they are for sprawling on the sofa.
+Tablets are usually lighter than laptops and are generally smaller too.
 But portability usually means less power, fewer expansion ports and a smaller display – unless you buy a top-end tablet with a price tag to match.
-For example, Apple’s biggest tab, the iPad Pro 12.9in, starts at £999; there are stacks of laptops with 15in or 17in displays available for considerably less than that.
+For example, Apple’s biggest tab, the iPad Pro 12.9in, starts at $1099/£1249; there are stacks of laptops with 15in or 17in displays available for considerably less than that.

 Two become one